Introduction

 - m68k

-Only the first seven are really relevant, I included the rest for completeness's sake.
+Only the first seven are really relevant, the rest are included for completeness's sake.

 If you encounter a test failure e.g. on armel